-The procedure to install composite or wood exterior shutters is largely determined by the window configuration and the task they will be asked to perform.
+The procedure to install wood exterior shutters is largely determined by the window configuration and the task they will be asked to perform.
 The execution depends on the objective outlined in the measuring for outside shutters phase.
 The installed outdoor panels will either be hinged to swing open and closed or permanently fixed in place with screws.

 Follow the steps outlined below for a successful installation of exterior shutters.
 Use the videos in conjunction to the written instruction.

 Step 1: Briefly hold the shutters in the window opening with shims to establish equal spacing top and bottom with adequate margins both sides and middle.
 The bottom rail of the panels is larger than the top and the louvers will slant down and away from the window.
 Approximately 1/8 to 1/4 inch is necessary to install exterior shutters to swing freely.
 Outside shutters may be trimmed slightly (less than 1/4”) to increase clearance.
 Prime and paint the cut edge to continue.